BrenoAqua/Senren/README.md

 - **Kifuku** - purple

 ### Dark Mode
 Easily toggle between default and dark mode.
-The note type remembers your last selection.

 ### Image Blurring
 Simply add the `NSFW` tag to any card to automatically blur its image.